 - Joint Ventures: It happens.
 Developers and manufactures are incentivized to share and collaborate in order to fulfill joint venture partnership obligations – is your research and concept development a part of these exchanges?

 - Information Security: Do your vendors’ security practices align with your own standards?
 Do you have contractual requirements to meet such standards, or notify you of a breach?
 Have you thought through which of your vendors are critical to your project and the impact if their services or products were interrupted by a breach or cyber attack?

 - Managed services: This phase is critical, and organizations must be clear on what their plan is for servicing technology introduced to critical infrastructure.
 Some organizations may want to keep all servicing aspects in-house, however, who services the product once an issue is beyond the capability and bandwidth of the organization?
 In the absence of appropriate contract language, developers may outsource servicing to companies that you may know nothing about, including its personnel and location.

 - Liability: In a world of cyber intrusions that occur daily, your organization may be held legally liable and accountable by US regulatory agencies in the event of a data breach caused by your organization.
 Depending on the severity of a breach and data compromised, your organization may be assessed fines and suspensions.
-TSC Advantage encourages you to build appropriate contracts that disclose liabilities and outline the responsibilities of every contributor.
+Secure Halo encourages you to build appropriate contracts that disclose liabilities and outline the responsibilities of every contributor.

 More than 80 percent of America’s critical infrastructure is privately owned.
 Protecting these critical assets requires focus from both the public and private sectors.
 Learn how responsible Risk Management and Mitigation strategies can help your organization integrate new technologies into your environment.
 Read: Why Cyber Resilience Matters in Critical Systems.